mdsol/mauth-jvm-clients/modules/mauth-signer-apachehttp/README.md

 1. Configuration
    * MAuth uses [Typesafe Config](https://github.com/typesafehub/config).
      Create `application.conf` on your classpath with the following content.
-The disable_v1 flag can be set to sign outgoing requests with Mauth protocol V2 only, the default is false and the client sign requests with both x-mws-xxxxx and mcc-xxxxx headers
+The v2_only_sign_requests flag can be set to sign outgoing requests with Mauth protocol V2 only, the default is false and the client sign requests with both x-mws-xxxxx and mcc-xxxxx headers

            app {
                uuid: "aaaa-bbbbb-ccccc-ddddd-eeeee"
                private_key: "avasdfasdfadf"
-           }
-           mauth {
-               disable_v1: false
            }

        **Defaults:**
        If any of the settings are omitted then following default values will be used.